We use cookies to make sure you get the best experience.

 • Positive impression: A good script ensures that clients have a pleasant experience, making them more likely to return.

 The primary aim should be to guide the customer towards a “target action” — a step before the purchase that bolsters the chances of closing the sale.
 This could be a demonstration, test drive, store visit invitation, or even a house call by a specialist.
-In certain instances, such as online stores or standard products, the sale itself could be the target action.
+In certain instances, such as online stores or standard products, the sale could be the target action.

 Inbound Calls Script: №1